-- while being able to gently and compassionately forbear(20)“gently and compassionately forbear” is one word in Greek.
-It indicates moderated empathy which isn’t too strong or too weak. with the men who are ignorant and wandering astray, since he also is bound by weakness.
+- while being able to gently and compassionately forbear1“gently and compassionately forbear” is one word in Greek.
+It indicates moderated empathy which isn’t too strong or too weak. with the men being ignorant and wandering astray, since he himself is also bound by weakness.

 - And because of this, just as he’s obligated to offer sacrifices for sins for the people, so he must also offer them for himself.

-- So also, the Anointed didn’t glorify Himself by becoming a high priest, but the One who said: “You are My Son, today I fathered you.”(21)quotation/allusion to Psalm 2:7
+- So also, the Anointed didn’t glorify Himself by becoming a high priest, but He was glorified by the One who said to Him: “You are My Son, today I have fathered you.”2quotation/allusion to Psalm 2:7

-- Just as He also says in another place: “You are a priest through the ages, according to the order of Melchizedek.”(22) quotation/allusion to Psalm 110:4
+- Just as He also says in another place: “You are a priest unto the age, according to the order of Melchizedek.”3 quotation/allusion to Psalm 110:4

-- Who in the days of His flesh was offering both prayers and petitions with strong crying and tears to the One who was able to save Him from death, and being heard because of His reverent fear of God.(23)“reverent fear of God” is one word in Greek, and different from the Greek words typically translated “(reverent) fear of God”.
+- Who in the days of His flesh offered both prayers and petitions with strong crying and tears to the One able to save Him from death, and was heard because of His reverent fear of God.4“reverent fear of God” is one word in Greek, and different from the Greek words typically translated “(reverent) fear of God”.
 It could also be translated “pious fear of God” and focuses on a sense of holy reverence and veneration towards God that’s not contained in the phrase which is usually translated “(reverent) fear of God”.
 This word is used only twice, the other place being Hebrews 12:28

 - Though being a Son, He learned obedience from what He suffered.

-- And having been perfected, He became the author of the salvation of ages to all the men who obey Him,
+- And having been perfected, He became the author of the salvation of ages to all the men obeying Him,

 - having been designated by God a high priest according to the order of Melchizedek.

-- About this, there’s much for us to say that’s hard to explain, since you have become dull in hearing.
+- About this, there’s many a word for us to say and it’s hard to explain since you have become lazy in hearing.

-- For you ought to be teachers by this time, but again you have need of someone to teach you the elementary principles of the oracles of God from the beginning.
-And you have become like men needing milk and not solid food.
+- For you also ought to be teachers by this time, but again you have need of someone to teach you the elementary principles of the oracles of God from the beginning.
+And you have become like men having need of milk and not of solid food.

-- For every man who partakes only of milk fails because of inexperience(24)“fails because of inexperience” is one word in Greek.
+- For every man partaking only of milk fails because of inexperience5“fails because of inexperience” is one word in Greek.
 It refers to someone who fails when tested because they don’t have adequate knowledge, skills, and/or experience. with the word of righteousness, for he’s an infant.